avantico/init/README.md

 ## CSS

-We are currently working with [Sass](http://sass-lang.com/) (in its dialect SCSS) and do not use CSS directly.
-Please do not edit the CSS-files in any case but search the corresponding `.scss` file and edit it accordingly.
-If you are not familiar with SCSS you can write pure CSS which is actually valid SCSS.
+We are currently working with [LESS](http://lesscss.org/) and do not use CSS directly.
+Please do not edit the CSS-files in any case but search the corresponding `.less` file and edit it accordingly.
+If you are not familiar with LESS you can write pure CSS which is actually valid LESS.

-However all `.scss`-files are compiled into one file called `main.css` in the `css`-folder.
+However all `.less`-files are compiled into one file called `main.css` in the `css`-folder.
 There is a productive-version (means minified), too.

-You can find more information about the installation process of Sass and the usage of SCSS in the [Sass Tutorial](http://sass-lang.com/tutorial.html).
+You can find more information about the installation process of LESS and the usage of LESS in the [LESS Tutorial](http://lesscss.org/).

 ## JS